Pradeep-Bhat-M/canteen-inventory-management/README.md

 # canteen-inventory-management
-This is a project to be made with java swing, jdbc and MySQL for database.
+This is a project made with java swing, jdbc and MySQL for database.

 relational schema for the project : https://drawsql.app/teamd3/diagrams/canteen-inventory